arthurchen2018/Machine-Learning-Finance/README.md

 ## 1. Calibrating parameters of all nine models.
 (C++: Premia package)
 ## 2. For each model, deriving the log-likelihood function for each time step and keep updating.
-## 3. Calculate quadratic error of option pricing for each model.
+## 3. Calculate the quadratic error of option pricing given derived parameters of each model.
 ## 4. Bayesian analysis

 ## (2) and (3) ===> Machine Learning?